harveynick/harveynick.github.com/_posts/2012-03-17-new-ish-year-new-ish-blog.markdown

 * **The Amazing Spider-Man**.
 I went to a preview event for this in Leicester Square a month or two ago and was very impressed with what I saw.
 I'm hopeful they made a Spider-Man movie in the same way that Christopher Nolan makes Batman movies.
 Really really.
 * **The Dark Knight Rises**.
 Speaking of which.
 This *is* exciting.
 It's the last of the trilogy.
 It's got a lot to live up to, especially since the last film Nolan made was *Inception*.
 I wouldn't bet against it, though.
 * **The Avengers**.
 Now here's a film with some scope.
 All these characters in one film?
 With this cast?
-Written and directed by Joss Mother Fucking[^n] [Whedon](http://en.wikipedia.org/wiki/Joss_Whedon)?
+Written and directed by Joss Mother Fucking[^1] [Whedon](http://en.wikipedia.org/wiki/Joss_Whedon)?
 Please, please let this film live up to the frankly stupid amount of potential it has.

 [Whedon]: http://en.wikipedia.org/wiki/Joss_Whedon